 - immigration sanctions, known as travel bans.

 There may be specific exceptions under which it is possible to engage in an activity that would otherwise be prohibited.
 It may also be possible to get a licence or authorisation permitting activities that would otherwise be prohibited, although they are generally available in limited circumstances.

-A principle of most sanctions regimes is the prohibition on knowingly and intentionally participating in activities that have the object or effect of circumventing any sanctions laws or enabling or facilitating the contravention of those laws.
+A principle of sanctions regimes is the prohibition on knowingly and intentionally participating in activities that have the object or effect of circumventing any sanctions laws or enabling or facilitating the contravention of those laws.

 17 What is your country’s approach to sanctions enforcement?
 Has there been an increase in sanctions enforcement activity in recent years, for example?

-The Department for International Trade implements and enforces trade sanctions and other trade restrictions.
+The Department for International Trade implements trade sanctions and other trade restrictions.
 Her Majesty’s Revenue and Customs has primary responsibility for the enforcement of export controls.
 The UK Office of Financial Sanctions Implementation (OFSI), which is part of HM Treasury, implements and enforces financial sanctions.
 The Home Office implements and enforces immigration sanctions.

 The potential consequences for breaching sanctions laws are severe, including unlimited criminal fines, periods of imprisonment for individuals, the disgorgement of any profits and reputational damage.

 The 2017 Policing and Crime Act introduced civil penalties for breaches of financial sanctions, available in cases where it is not in the public interest to prosecute.

 To date, OFSI has imposed five civil penalties, against Raphaels Bank (February 2019), Travelex (UK) Ltd (May 2019), Telia (October 2019), Standard Chartered (April 2020) and TransferGo Limited (August 2019).
 The imposition of the penalty against TransferGo Limited demonstrated that a failure to appreciate the application of financial sanctions is no defence.